 Nia Thimakis is a substitute librarian in the Carroll County Public Library system in Maryland.
 She has been active on state and ALA divisions and round tables since 2016, and has had a strong opinion against banning books since she was young.
 Lucky enough to attend schools that believed in access to typically banned materials, and growing up in a house that supported uncensored reading, she believes access should not be a matter of luck or circumstance.
 She has experience in nonprofits, technical writing, instructional design, and has a love for exploring coffee shops with her daughter.

 Eric Stroshane has twenty years of experience working in public, special, and academic libraries.
-He currently works with the Office for Intellectual Freedom, which provides education, advocacy, and support in combatting censorship and defending the freedom to read.
+He is currently Assistant Director of Member Services at the Office for Intellectual Freedom (OIF).
+OIF provides education, advocacy, and support in combatting censorship and defending the freedom to read.
 He is the news editor for the Journal of Intellectual Freedom and Privacy, curates a weekly news compilation for ALA’s Intellectual Freedom Blog, and is a former president of the Mountain Plains Library Association.
 He has delivered training and presentations on intellectual freedom issues for library directors, staff, board members, and the general public nationwide.
 He holds an MLS from Indiana University Bloomington, an MA in English from the University at Buffalo, and a BA in English from Pennsylvania State University.
 In his life beyond library walls, Eric is an electronic musician, mountain biker, kayaker, hiker, dog-lover, and yogi.